steffenricklin/cgcv-lab-assignments/lab3/README.md

 we uploaded the game to play.unity.com, click below link to get to the game:

 <a href="https://steffenricklin.github.io/cgcv-lab-assignments/lab3/game" target="_blank">Click here for the game.
 Have fun.</a>
+<a href="https://steffenricklin.github.io/cgcv-lab-assignments/lab3/breakout_WebGL" target="_blank">Click here for the development build game.
+Have fun.</a>